needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 ## Build considerations
 ### Local data in StreamingAssets
 The Addressable Asset System needs some files at runtime to know what to load and how to load it.
-Those files are generated when you build Addressables data and wind up in the _StreamingAssets_ folder, which is a special folder in Unity that includes all its files in the build.
+Those files are generated when you build Addressables data and wind up in the `StreamingAssets` folder, which is a special folder in Unity that includes all its files in the build.
 When you build Addressables content, the system stages those files in the Library.
-Then, when you build the application, the system copies the required files over to _StreamingAssets_, builds, and deletes them from the folder.
+Then, when you build the application, the system copies the required files over to `StreamingAssets`, builds, and deletes them from the folder.
 This way, you can build data for multiple platforms while only having the relevant data included in each build.

 In addition to the Addressables-specific data, any groups that build their data for local use will also use the Library platform-specific staging location.
 To verify that this works, set your build path and load paths to [profile variables](./AddressableAssetsProfiles.md) starting with `[UnityEngine.AddressableAssets.Addressables.BuildPath]` and `{UnityEngine.AddressableAssets.Addressables.RuntimePath}` respectively.
-You can specify these settings in the `AddressableAssetSettings` Inspector (by default, this object is located in your Project's _Assets/AddressableAssetsData_ directory).
+You can specify these settings in the `AddressableAssetSettings` Inspector (by default, this object is located in your project's `Assets/AddressableAssetsData` directory).

 ### Downloading in advance
 Calling the [`Addressables.DownloadDependenciesAsync()`](../api/UnityEngine.AddressableAssets.Addressables.html#UnityEngine_AddressableAssets_Addressables_DownloadDependenciesAsync_System_Object_System_Boolean_) method loads the dependencies for the address or label that you pass in.
-Typically, this is the asset bundle.
+Typically, this is the AssetBundle.

 The [`AsyncOperationHandle`](AddressableAssetsAsyncOperationHandle.md) struct returned by this call includes a `PercentComplete` attribute that you can use to monitor and display download progress.
 You can also have the app wait until the content has loaded.

 ##### Regarding `PercentComplete`
 `PercentComplete` takes into account several aspects of the underlying operations being handled by a single `AsyncOperationHandle`.
 There may be instances where the progression isn't linear, or some semblance of linear.
 This can be due to quick operations being weighted the same as operations that will take longer.

-For example, given an asset you wish to load from a remote location that takes a non-trival amount of time to download and is reliant on a local bundle as a dependcy you'll see your `PercentComplete` jump to 50% before contuning.
+For example, given an asset you wish to load from a remote location that takes a non-trival amount of time to download and is reliant on a local bundle as a dependcy you'll see your `PercentComplete` jump to 50% before continuing.
 This is because the local bundle is able to be loaded much quicker than the remote bundle.
-However, all the system is aware of is the need for 2 operations to be complete.
+However, all the system is aware of is the need for two operations to be complete.

 If you wish to ask the user for consent prior to download, use [`Addressables.GetDownloadSize()`](../api/UnityEngine.AddressableAssets.Addressables.html#UnityEngine_AddressableAssets_Addressables_GetDownloadSize_System_Object_) to return how much space is needed to download the content from a given address or label.
 Note that this takes into account any previously downloaded bundles that are still in Unity's asset bundle cache.